 - What views are on offer?

-- Is there an area where you could create something unique that fits into your lifestyle needs?
-Of course it must comply with lease terms.
+- Is there an area where you could create something unique that fits into your lifestyle needs and still comply with the terms of your lease?

-Hopefully you now have a better an idea of what kind of balconies are available in Philly, so you can make the right choice for your lifestyle.
+Hopefully, you now have a better idea of what kind of balconies are available in Philly so you can make the right choice for your lifestyle.

 Source of data for balconies: Leading Real Estate Data Tool August 2020 Analysis